Dial-in conferencing requirements in Lync Server 2013

 |Dial-in conferencing does not use media bypass because A/V Conferencing Server do not support media bypass.|

-For details about planning your configuration for Mediation Server and PSTN gateways for dial-in conferencing, see Components and Topologies for Mediation Server in the Planning documentation.
+For details about planning your configuration for Mediation Server and PSTN gateways for dial-in conferencing, see Components and topologies for Mediation Server in Lync Server 2013 in the Planning documentation.

 During dial-in configuration, you create dial plans and dial-in conferencing access numbers.
 Dial plans are sets of normalization rules that specify the number and pattern of digits in a phone number and translate the phone number into the standard E.164 format for call routing.
 Dial-in conferencing access numbers are the numbers participants call to join a conference.